 Activity

 We did not find strong evidence that sea cucumber movement behaviour (based on activity scores) was affected by temperature.
 Instead, variation in activity scores was most explained by experimental day for all three treatments.
-This indicates that other factors, like the daily handling that all cucumbers experienced or lack of seawater input during temperature treatment days had strongest negative impact on sea cucumber movement.
+This indicates that other factors, such as the daily handling that all cucumbers experienced or the lack of seawater input during temperature treatment days had the strongest negative impacts on sea cucumber movement.
 Without having measured or controlled for these factors, we cannot infer what may have caused this strong daily reduction in sea cucumber activity throughout the experiment.
 We observed a non-significant decrease in activity in heat treated cucumbers on the first day of the temperature treatment that may have been indicative of thermal shock.
-In some aquatic invertebrates, high temperatures only have short-term effects on movement behaviour (Lagerspetz, 2003), and this may explain the pattern that we observed in sea cucumbers.
+In some aquatic invertebrates, high temperatures only have short-term effects on movement behaviour (Lagerspetz, 2003), and this may explain the pattern that we observed in the sea cucumbers.
 However, more work is needed to better quantify and describe sea cucumber movement in response to temperature stress.

 Spawning